molpopgen/fwdpy/README.rst

 Examples
 =============

-Several examples exist in the form of "iPython"/Jupyter notebooks:
+Several examples exist in the form of output from "iPython"/Jupyter notebooks:

 * `Background selection`_
 * `Viewing simulated populations`_